a10networks/a10networks.github.io/faq/technology-check-list.md

 **Case6:**

-It doesn't always flow in a linear.
+It doesn't always flow in a linear fashion.

 **Case7:**